Transparency of the Regulatory System

 Investor-State Dispute Settlement

 The U.S.-Mongolia Bilateral Investment Treaty (BIT) entered into force in 1997 (http://www.state.gov/e/eb/ifd/bit/117402.htm).
-Under this BIT, the two countries have agreed to respect international legal standards for state-facilitated property expropriation and compensation matters involving nationals of either country.
+Under the BIT, the two countries have agreed to respect international legal standards for state-facilitated property expropriation and compensation matters involving nationals of either country.
 The BIT effectively provides an extra measure of protection against financial loss for U.S. nationals doing business in Mongolia.
-In at least one expropriation case, however, the GOM restored a mining license it had unilaterally modified years previously, but declined to pay compensation for undisputed financial loss as required by the BIT and independently required by the domestic law specifically cited in rendering the modification.
+In at least one expropriation case, however, the Mongolian government restored a mining license it had unilaterally modified years previously, but declined to compensate for undisputed financial loss as required by the BIT and independently required by the domestic law specifically cited in rendering the modification.
 Under the BIT, such uncompensated expropriation is appealable through arbitration proceedings.
 However, the cost of arbitration can make it impractical for aggrieved parties.

-In disputes involving the GOM, investors report government interference in the dispute resolution process, both administrative and judicial.
+In disputes involving the Mongolian government, investors report government interference in the dispute resolution process, both administrative and judicial.
 Foreign investors describe three general categories of disputes that invite such interference.
-The first comprises disputes between private parties before a GOM administrative tribunal.
-In these cases, a Mongolian private party may exploit contacts in government, the judiciary, law enforcement, or the prosecutor’s office to coerce a foreign private party to accede to demands.
-The second category involves disputes between investors and the GOM directly.
-In these cases, the GOM may claim a sovereign right to intervene in the business venture, often because the GOM itself is operating a competing state-owned enterprise (SOE) or because officials have undisclosed business interests.
+The first comprises disputes between private parties before a Mongolian government administrative tribunal.
+In these cases, investors warn a Mongolian private party may exploit contacts in government, the judiciary, law enforcement, or the prosecutor’s office to coerce a foreign private party to accede to demands.
+The second category involves disputes between investors and the Mongolian government directly.
+In these cases, the Mongolian government may claim a sovereign right to intervene in the business venture, often because the Mongolian government itself is operating a competing state-owned enterprise (SOE) or because officials have undisclosed business interests.
 The third category involves Mongolian tax officials or prosecutors levying highly inflated tax assessments against a foreign entity and demanding immediate payment, sometimes in concert with imposition of exit bans on company executives or even the filing of criminal charges.

-Investors have reported to us that local courts recognize and enforce arbitral decisions, but that problems exist with enforcement.
-The thinly staffed General Executive Agency for Court Decisions (GEACD) is charged with implementing the decisions and verdicts of Mongolia’s civil and criminal courts.
+Investors have reported local courts recognize and enforce arbitral decisions, but that problems exist with enforcement.
+The thinly staffed GEACD is charged with implementing the decisions and verdicts of Mongolia’s civil and criminal courts.
 GEACD employees often live in the jurisdictions in which they work, and are subject to pressure from friends and professional acquaintances.
 A complicated chain-of-command and opportunities for conflicts of interest can weaken GEACD’s resolve to execute court judgments on behalf of foreign and domestic interests.

 International Commercial Arbitration and Foreign Courts

-Although investors voice concern that the GOM may choose to ignore international arbitration decisions, the GOM has consistently declared it will honor arbitral awards.
-In 2016, the GOM and Canadian uranium mining company Khan Resources settled a high-profile expropriation dispute after a Paris arbitration panel awarded USD $104 million to the Canadian company.
-The parties settled for USD $70 million and Mongolia paid Khan Resources in May 2016.
+The Mongolian government has consistently declared it will honor arbitral awards.
+The Mongolian government and Canadian uranium mining company Khan Resources settled a high-profile expropriation dispute after a Paris arbitration panel awarded USD104 million to the Canadian company.
+The parties settled for USD70 million, which the government of Mongolia paid in May 2016.

-To improve Mongolia-based international arbitration, Parliament passed a new Arbitration Law in January 2017.
+To improve Mongolia-based international arbitration, parliament passed a new Arbitration Law in January 2017.
 Based on the United Nations Commission on International Trade Law (UNCITRAL), the Arbitration Law provides a clearer set of rules and protections for Mongolia-based arbitration.
-The law does not, however, designate any particular organization for use by all disputants, and has yet to be used by a foreign entity, to our knowledge.
+The law does not, however, designate any particular organization for use by all disputants, and remains unused by a foreign entity, to our knowledge.
 Any organization that satisfies specific requirements set out in the law can provide arbitral services.
-This change breaks the monopoly on domestic arbitration held by the Mongolian National Chamber of Commerce and Industry (MNCCI), which many investors criticized as politicized, unfamiliar with commercial practices, and too self-interested to render fair decisions.
-Foreign investors tell us that they prefer international arbitration, but might consider domestic arbitration if the newly established domestic arbitration tribunals are seen to be fair and effective.
+This change breaks the monopoly on domestic arbitration held by the Mongolian National Chamber of Commerce and Industry, which many investors criticized as politicized, unfamiliar with commercial practices, and too self-interested to render fair decisions.
+Foreign investors say they prefer international arbitration but might consider domestic arbitration if the newly established domestic arbitration tribunals are seen to be fair and effective.

 The new law also limits the role of Mongolia’s courts in the arbitration process.
 Previously, disputants could appeal to Mongolia’s civil courts if the results of “binding arbitration” were not to their liking.
-The new arbitration law limits parties to a single appeal only to Mongolia’s Court of Civil Appeals in Ulaanbaatar (CCA).
-The CCA can only reject an arbitration judgment for “serious” procedural failings or discrepancies with official public policy initiatives.
+The new arbitration law limits parties to a single appeal only to Mongolia’s Court of Civil Appeals.
+The Court of Civil Appeals can only reject an arbitration judgment for “serious” procedural failings or discrepancies with official public policy initiatives.

-Mongolia’s bankruptcy law defines bankruptcy as a civil matter.
-Mongolian law mandates the registration of mortgages and other debt instruments backed by real estate, structures, immovable collateral (mining and exploration licenses and other use rights); and, after March 2017, movable property (cars, equipment, livestock, receivables, and other items of value).
-However, even though the law allows for securitizing movable and immovable assets, local law firms hold that the bankruptcy process remains too vague, onerous, and time consuming to make it practical.
-Mongolia’s Constitution and statutes allow contested foreclosure and bankruptcy only through judicial (rather than administrative) proceedings.
+Mongolia’s Bankruptcy Law defines bankruptcy as a civil matter.
+Mongolian law mandates the registration of mortgages and other debt instruments backed by real estate, structures, immovable collateral (mining and exploration licenses and other use rights) and, after March 2017, movable property (cars, equipment, livestock, receivables, and other items of value).
+Even though the law allows for securitizing movable and immovable assets, however, local law firms hold that the bankruptcy process remains too vague, onerous, and time consuming to make it practical.
+Mongolia’s constitution and statutes allow contested foreclosure and bankruptcy only through judicial (rather than administrative) proceedings.
 Local business and legal advisors report that proceedings usually require no less than 18 months, with 36 months not uncommon.
-Investors and legal advisors state that a lengthy appeals process and perceived corruption and government interference can create years of delay.
+Investors and legal advisors state that a lengthy appeals process, perceived corruption, and government interference can create years of delay.
 Moreover, while in court, creditors face suspended interest payments and limited access to the asset.